lauk20/APCSFinalProject/README.md

 **TIPS**
 1. You can only select/unselect pieces if you click near them (a design choice).
 2. If you want to castle, select the King piece.
+3. En Passant is also supported.

 ## Development Log
+## 5/29/21
+**Kenny Lau:** Added En Passant, a special move, into the game.

 ### 5/28/21
 **Kenny Lau:** Fixed check error with the Knight where it allowed other Pieces to keep the King in check.
 Fixed another check error where pieces could not identify a King was being checked by a Pawn.
 Also added feature where after a Pawn is promoted, the resulting Piece will be able to be identified as a check if there is one.
 Completed the castling special move for both white and black pieces.